ttu/ttu.github.io/_posts/2023-2-20-servers-handling-requests.md

 [https://www.techempower.com/benchmarks/](https://www.techempower.com/benchmarks/)

-What is then really fast?
-More importantly, what is enough for our use case?
+What actually qualifies as 'fast' in real-life scenarios?
+More importantly, how can we determine what is sufficient for our specific use case?

-Things to concider:
+Things to consider:
 * How many simultaneous users our service has?
 * How many requests users create per second?
 * How many of these requests are unique?